|

 Some two or three yards from where I was standing I saw an iron

-called for assistance and having removed the bed I felt a substance of a
+called for assistance, and having removed the bed, I felt the substance of a

-burnt mass and it was soft.
-From the smell, which proceeded from it, I
+burnt mass, and it was soft.
+From the smell that proceeded from it I

-was almost certain it was the body.
-It had no legs or arms it was almost
+was almost certain that it was the body.
+It had no legs or arms.
+It was almost

 back.
-I had a stretcher fetched and the body removed on to the Dead
+I had a stretcher fetched, and the body removed on it to the Dead

 House.
 Dr. Gill was sent for and he examined the body.

-In reply to Mr. Sewell this witness could not tell whether the
+In reply to Mr. Sewell, this witness said he could not tell whether the

 true, as he did not arrive at the scene of the fire until it was there.

-burnt.
-I went immediately and saw the remains of a human body lying on a
+been burnt.
+I went immediately, and saw the remains of a human body

-stretcher.
-I found it to be one female.
-It was fearfully burnt
+lying on a stretcher.
+I found it to be that of a female.
+It was

 who was said to have fallen off the roof of a house.
 I attended

-immediately and found a man lying there whom on examination I found to
+immediately; and found a man lying there who, on examination, I found to

-be very seriously injured.
-He had a cut right eye and a very large scalp
+be very severely injured.
+He had a severe cut on the right eye, and a very large scalp

-remained in that condition right up to his death, which took, place
+remained in that condition right up to the time of his death, which took place

 received were quite sufficient to cause his death.

-to see where it could be when I heard a smash of glass down St. James
+to see where it could be, when I heard a smash of glass down St. James's

 and gave the alarm to a constable at the station house.
 I then went down

-threw me out a cash box which I handed to the girl.
+threw me out a cash box, which I handed to the girl.
+I then ran to Mr. Middleton's, the painter opposite, and knocked

 door.
-A policeman came down St. James Lane and I told him to get the
+A policeman came down St. James's Lane; and I told him to get the

-fire brigade.
-Mr. Middleton came down in his nightdress and gave me the
+fire-escape.
+Mr. Middleton came down in his night dress and gave me the

-key to the shop.
-I immediately went and got the ladder and while I was
+key of the shop.
+I immediately went and got the ladder, and while I was

 getting it someone had jumped out of one of the windows.
 I saw Mr.